The new Sonos Roam portable speaker is sleek, stylish and smart

 It’s finally here: after weeks of speculation, the Sonos Roam has been announced, with the wireless speaker being described by the company’s CEO Patrick Spence as “the smartest speaker we have ever built”.

-The portable speaker – which comes with both Wi-Fi and Bluetooth connectivity – will be released on April 20, and is available to preorder from the Sonos website now for $169 / £159 (about AU$220).
+The portable speaker – which comes with both Wi-Fi and Bluetooth connectivity – will be released on April 20, and is available to preorder from the Sonos website now for $169 / £159 / AU$279.

 Boasting a lightweight, water-resistant and dust-proof build, the Sonos Roam bridges the gap between smart assistant and portable speaker, coming with Alexa and Google Assistant built in.